gmc-code/PC-Python/docs/turtle/turtle_screen.rst

 | See: https://docs.python.org/3/library/turtle.html#turtle.colormode

 | Set the screen color mode.

+.. py:function:: turtle.colormode(cmode=None)

+    | **cmode** - set to one of the values 1.0 or 255.
+    | The default config has turtles starting with a cmode of 1.0
     | If colormode is 1, a colour, as a rgb tuple, is written with values from 0 to 1, such as (0.2, 0.8, 0.55).
     | If colormode is 255, a colour, as a rgb tuple, is written with values from 0 to 255, such as (50, 193, 143).

-.. py:function:: turtle.colormode(cmode=None)

-    | **cmode** - one of the values 1.0 or 255.
-    | The default config starts with a cmode of 1.0
+    | If cmode=None, the cmode value is returned.

 | Set the screen color.